sandeep-at-ibm/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

   * Verify API endpoint.
   * Set up CLI - Install the IBM Cloud CLI, if not already installed.
 For more information, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started).
   * Install TKE plug-in - Using the CLI, log in and install the Trusted Key Entry plug-in, `ibmcloud plugin install tke`.
-  * Set up local directory for key files - On your local workstation, create a directory, for the master key part files and signature key part files, which will be named in the variable CLOUDTKEFILES.
+  * Set up local directory for key files - On your local workstation, create a directory, for the primary key part files and signature key part files, which will be named in the variable CLOUDTKEFILES.
 * Manage crypto units in a service instance:
   * Display assigned crypto units.
   * Add crypto units - Using the CLI, select the crypto unit so that you can perform operations against it.
-* Load master key - To create and load a master key into a master key register, you need to create a signature key so that you can sign the operation of creating the master key:
+* Load primary key - To create and load a primary key into a primary key register, you need to create a signature key so that you can sign the operation of creating the primary key:
   * Create Signature keys - Using the CLI, create a signature key by using a username and password and select the signature key.
   * Manage administrators:
     * Add Administrators - Add an admin user, and signature key, to the crypto unit so it can perform operations.
     * Exit imprint mode - Exit imprint mode as the initial setup is complete.
-  * Create master key parts - It is good practice to create multiple parts of a master key, split across different people in the enterprise, where these people would need to use their keys at the same time.
-Create a master key part, choosing a highly secure password.
-At least two master key parts are required, so repeat this process.
+  * Create primary key parts - It is good practice to create multiple parts of a primary key, split across different people in the enterprise, where these people would need to use their keys at the same time.
+Create a primary key part, choosing a highly secure password.
+At least two primary key parts are required, so repeat this process.
-  * The two master key parts and the signature key are on the workstation, in the directory CLOUDTKEFILES.
-They need to be on the same machine to add the master key parts to an HSM crypto unit.
+  * The two primary key parts and the signature key are on the workstation, in the directory CLOUDTKEFILES.
+They need to be on the same machine to add the primary key parts to an HSM crypto unit.
-  * Load master key:
+  * Load primary key:
-    * Load new master key - Passwords for all three keys will now be required, in practice these will be different passwords, known to different people, and stored on different systems.
+    * Load new primary key - Passwords for all three keys will now be required, in practice these will be different passwords, known to different people, and stored on different systems.
-    * Commit master register key - Commit this master key register.
+    * Commit primary register key - Commit this primary key register.
 The CLI will prompt for the password for the signature key for the administrator with access to the crypto unit.
-You should now have a fully-committed master key.
+You should now have a fully-committed primary key.
-    * Activate master key - There are two registers for master keys in the crypto unit, one for a new key and one for the current key.
-To activate this master key, it needs to become the current key.
-On the IBM Cloud Portal, the HPCS instance manage tab should confirm that the HSM master key has been configured.
+    * Activate primary key - There are two registers for primary keys in the crypto unit, one for a new key and one for the current key.
+To activate this primary key, it needs to become the current key.
+On the IBM Cloud Portal, the HPCS instance manage tab should confirm that the HSM primary key has been configured.
 * Create a root key - IBM HPCS uses the recommended envelope encryption mechanism of taking a key that is used to encrypt data, the data encryption key or DEK, and encrypting the key itself with a root key.
 This root key never leaves the HSM.
   * Using the IBM Cloud Portal, view the IBM Cloud resources, and find your IBM HPCS instance.
   * Click the **Add Key** button and then generate a new root key.